PrusWielki/graphs-maximal-clique/README.md

 - [x] OPTIONAL: Implement Adjacency Matrix implementation to improve time complexity at the cost of space complexity.
 - [x] OPTIONAL: Add pivoting to iterative Bron Kerbosch.
 - [x] It was also said that if the algorithm used is exponential then we should find a polynomial approximation algorithm also.
 It should be checked if the results are isomoprhpic to subgraphs in original graphs.
-- [ ] The result of maximum common subgraph is not entirely correct I think.
+- [x] The result of maximum common subgraph is not entirely correct I think.
 It whould be mapped to vertices of original graphs and for multigraphs it should be somehow checked if weights are the same.
 - [x] Add backtracking to current search for maximum common subgraph.
-- [ ] Add isomorphism check for multigraphs.
+- [x] Add isomorphism check for multigraphs.
+- [ ] Handle isomorphism during approximation?
+But then the approximation might quite often fail.
 - [ ] OPTIONAL: Do the above three steps for adjacency list also.
 - [ ] Prepare some example data (reasonable amount).
 Preferably with known answers to cross-check.
 - [ ] Run tests, time it to put something to docs.